Smith Mountain Lake, Virginia, USA

 Smith Mountain Lake stretches across three counties (Bedford, Franklin and Pittsylvania) in stunning Southwest Virginia and is best-known for its exceptional recreational opportunities.
 Because of its natural beauty, well-developed tourism, and temperate four-season climate, the reservoir welcomes many visitors to its shores every year.

-From spring through autumn, you’ll find the lake dotted with boaters, anglers, jet skiers, water skiers, wake boarders, tubers, canoeists, paddleboarders and kayakers.
+From spring through autumn, you’ll find the lake dotted with boaters, anglers, jet skiers, water skiers, wake boarders, wake surfers, tubers, canoeists, paddleboarders and kayakers.
+There are seven boat ramps open to the public and a large number of marinas, many of which offer Smith Mountain Lake boat rentals by the day, week or longer.

 Smith Mountain Lake is among the USA’s top fishing destinations for both amateurs and professionals and has hosted Bassmaster/ESPN fishing tournaments.
 Largemouth and striped bass are among anglers’ most-favored catches.